 As Kate Jenkins puts it in her foreword to the Respect@Work report, “There is an urgency for change.
 There is the momentum for reform.”
 And this report is Australia’s answer to helping better tackle workplace sexual harassment and assault.

+I hope the article has been helpful, informative.
 I have only commented on the current Federal approach to Sexual harassment, you still have considerable rights under the various state legislation, it can get complex, get advice, that’s what we are here for. its free, call 1800 333 666, we at A Whole New Approach are not sexual harassment lawyers .
 We are the nations leading workplace advisors and have been representing employees in sexual harassment and related discrimination matters since 2004.
 Every day we are in attendance at the Fair work Commission representing women in unfair dismissals, general protections and adverse action claims

 Birch v Wesco Electrics (1966) Pty Ltd (2012) 218 IR 67 ; Aldridge v Booth (1988) ALR 1 -.